orandolph8/SpaceX/README.md

 #  **Applied Data Science Capstone**

-The *Applied Data Science Capstone* is the culminating course in the IBM Data Science Professional Certificate specialization.
+The *Data Science Professional Ceritificate Capstone* is the culminating course in the IBM Data Science Professional Certificate specialization.
 This final project serves as a comprehensive summary, applying all the knowledge acquired throughout the specialization.

 ## **Project Background**